 Work-study is a work program to earn money and help you pay for school.
-It provides part-time employment while you are enrolled in school.
+It provides part-time

 - Available to undergraduate, graduate, and professional students with financial need. - Available to full-time or part-time students. - Administered by schools participating in the Federal Work-Study Program.
 Check with your school's financial aid office to find out if your school participates. - https://studentaid.ed.gov/sa/types/work-study